 Leaving a beloved pet behind can be stressful, and finding reliable care requires careful planning.
 You’ll need to consider separation anxiety, average pet sitting rates, and, most importantly, finding someone trustworthy.
 However, one crucial detail often overlooked is organizing and agreeing on payment.
-Professional pet care services often carry a hefty price tag, so getting this part right is essential.
+Professional pet care services usually carry a hefty price tag, so getting this part right is essential.

-In this guide, we’ll discuss the best strategies for setting up clear payment terms, when it’s appropriate to pay, and options like upfront payments, installments, and post-service payments so that you and your pet sitter feel confident and secure throughout the process.
+In this guide, we’ll discuss the best strategies for setting up clear payment terms, when to pay, and options like upfront payments, installments, and post-service payments so that you and your pet sitter feel confident and secure throughout the process.

 When Should You Pay Your Pet Sitter?